eduardkieser/esp_lamp_device/Readme.md

 - Consider using deep sleep for extended battery life
 - Adjust logging and reporting intervals based on battery capacity

+## Troubleshooting

+### Common Compilation Errors

+1. **Missing `uint64_t` type**
+   - Error: `'uint64_t' does not name a type`
+   - Solution: Add `#include <cstdint>` to the top of LampController.h

+2. **WiFi Connection Issues**
+   - Verify WiFi credentials are correct
+   - Check that the ESP32 is within range of your router
+   - Ensure your router supports 2.4GHz networks (ESP32 doesn't support 5GHz)

+3. **Data Server Connection Problems**
+   - Verify server IP address is set correctly in NetworkManager.h
+   - Ensure server is running and accessible from the ESP32's network
+   - Check firewall settings to allow connections on port 5000

 ---

 ## License